TabbycatDebate/tabbycat/docs/use/running-a-tournament.rst

 2. Both results and feedback entered in the tab room or online need to be confirmed before the results are counted.
 To confirm a debate ballot and the debate as a whole, the confirmed checkbox under *Ballot Status* should be ticket in addition to the *Debate Status* being set to Confirmed.

-3. Note that you can track data entry progress from the **Overview** page in an admin account (get there by clicking the tournament's name in the menu).
+3. Note that you can track data entry progress from the **Overview** page for the tournament.

 See :ref:`data-entry` for more details about the data entry process.

-.. warning:: For major tournaments, we don't recommend entering any data from an admin's account.
-This is because the admin interface (intentionally) does not enforce the data confirmation procedure.
+.. warning:: We strongly recommend entering all data using the assistant area, not the admin area.
+This is because the admin area (intentionally) does not enforce the data confirmation procedure.

 .. _advancing-round: